Coding-Cuddles/mars-rover-python-kata/README.md

 that complicate the control system.
 For example, the behavior is undefined at the poles if we want the poles to be represented through the coordinates.

+The chief engineer decided to constrain the solution to the following: the poles are not "on the grid," so the rover moves "over" them but never rests on them.

 #### Example

 In a $4 \times 4$ grid, the following table shows the resulting position for a